Valakom, Kottarakara

-Valakom is a fastest growing town located on Kerala State highway One, in the Kollam district of Kerala, India, with population 17928.
+Valakom is a fast growing town located on Kerala State highway One, in the Kollam district of Kerala, India, with a population of 17928.
 It lies within Kottarakkara municipal town, Ummannoor and edamulackal Panchayat.
+Valkom is famous for menkari and kapa puzhikiyathu.
+In the Valakom market, anyone can buy and sell vegetables, fish and meat.
+The government library is located around 2 km from the place.
+Valakom consists of many schools, churches and temples.